San José, Mora, Costa Rica

 How do I know if Quetzal is right for me?

-Quetzal is ideal for those who feel called to explore the healing capacity of mushrooms, with an intentional, ceremonial & indigenous approach to the medicine.
+Quetzal is ideal for those who feel called to explore the healing capacity of mushrooms, with an intentional & indigenous (yet modern & scientific) approach to the medicine.
 If you feel curious, uncertain, or pulled toward this path, we invite you to reach out and explore further alignment.

 Questions to Ask Yourself Before reaching out: